Dog Park Etiquette

 - If you have an entire female who is in season it is highly advisable that you refrain from using the dog park during this time.
 Seasons can see a change in behaviour in bitches and also can cause havoc between male dogs in her presence.

 A trip to the dog park does need some careful thought and planning.
-Unfortunately, some dogs have very negative experiences at dog parks and trainers are called to help these now reactive dogs work through their trauma.
+Unfortunately, some dogs have very negative experiences at dog parks and professional dog trainers are called to help these now reactive dogs work through their trauma.
 However, with the right mind set, observation and planning, your off-leash dog park visits should provide your dog with great exercise, socialisation and bonding time.